nol13/fuzzball.js/README.md

 ![fuzzball.js logo](fuzzballlogo.jpg "feed me strings!")
 ==========
 Easy to use and powerful fuzzy string matching.

 This is (mostly) a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library.
-Distance calculations based on [leven](https://github.com/sindresorhus/leven) and [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein).

-Simple demo <a href="https://nol13.github.io/fuzzball.js" target="_blank">here</a> comparing some of the different scorers/options.
+Demo page <a href="https://nol13.github.io/fuzzball.js" target="_blank">here</a> comparing some of the different scorers/options.
 API Docs <a href="https://github.com/nol13/fuzzball.js/blob/master/jsdocs/fuzzball.md" target="_blank">here</a>.

+Distance calculations based on [leven](https://github.com/sindresorhus/leven), [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) and [js-levenshtein](https://github.com/gustf/js-levenshtein). (using js-levenshtein now unless you set the wildcard, collation, or astral symbol support options, which still use a modified version of leven)

 # Contents
  * [Installation](#installation)